 Have you ever been in Jacob’s shoes, taking control of the ball only to run it in the wrong direction?
 Or maybe you can relate to his well-meaning parents whose encouraging words were unfortunately misunderstood.

 As teachers and children’s ministers honored with the task of helping kids grow spiritually, we need to ensure that our loving words and intentions aren’t misinterpreted and that they instill healthy confidence and positive spiritual growth in our kids.
 Here’s a look at how even the noblest of intentions can go awry–and how to set them straight.

-Even the best-intentioned compliments and encouragement can have unintended consequences.
+Even the best-intentioned spiritual growth compliments and encouragement can have unintended consequences.
 Here’s how to avoid the pitfalls of good intentions gone bad.

 Beware of flooding children with praise that isn’t specific.

 Too many overused, generic phrases such as, “Good girl!” and “Nice work!” can have the same sickening effect as pouring too much chocolate syrup into a glass of milk.
 Moreover, kids with a sweet tooth may become dependent upon other people to pour out the praise, rather than learning to fill their cup of self-worth.